sam9s/windsurf-racen/tests/queries/grest_holy_grail_comprehensive_51.md

 - **Warranty**: 6 Months Warranty
 - **Colors**: Black, Blue, Green, Purple, Red, White

-You can check more details [here](https://grest.in/products/refurbished-iphone-12-mini).
+You can find more details [here](https://grest.in/products/refurbished-iphone-12-mini).

 Other variants in the same family:
 - [Refurbished Apple Iphone 12](https://grest.in/products/refurbished-apple-iphone-12)